About Mushroom Growing Media β Plates, Grain, Bulk Substrate & LC

 The practical trade-offs that matter when you're choosing what to buy.

-The short version: if you're inoculating bulk substrate, you almost always need grain media as the intermediate step.
-If you want to select and propagate your own genetics, you need agar โ either as DIY pre-mix or as ready-to-use pre-poured plates.
+The short version: if you're inoculating a fruiting substrate, you almost always need grain media as the intermediate step.
+If you want to select and propagate your own genetics, you need agar β either as DIY pre-mix or as ready-to-use pre-poured plates.
+For final fruiting, bulk substrate bags handle the last leg of the pipeline.
 LC kit is the cost-cutting move once you have a single culture you want to expand many times over.
-Most serious cultivators end up using all four.
+Most serious cultivators end up using all five.

 Choosing the Right Grain